mathewthomas1721/RCCaR-Project/README.md

 Output : Returns an integer
 If a write is successful, 1 is returned
+### Site Classes
+Each instance of Site corresponds to a site.

+Data Items :

+index : Site index
+vars : Variables stored at site vals : Values of variables stored at site exLocks : Exclusive locks on variables at site sharedLocks : Shared locks on variables at site alive : Whether site is alive or not :
+        1 -> alive
+        -1 -> not alive
+        0 -> non-replicated items available
+nonReplicatedVars : list of non-replicated variables at site replicatedVars : list of replicated variables at site unavailable : list of unavailable variables at site
+### Transaction Classes

+Maintain information about individual transactions.

+startTime : Time at which transaction starts tNo : Transaction Number exLocks : All exclusive locks that the transaction holds sharedLocks : All shared locks that the transaction holds opList : All operations that the transaction has performed endTime : Time at which the transaction ends, ie, aborts or commits RO : 1 if transaction is ReadOnly, -1 if not ReadValues : Values of variables when the transaction starts.
+Used only for ReadOnly transactions

+#### checkDone()

+Checks if the transaction has terminated

+Output : Returns False if the transaction is still executing Returns True if the transaction has terminated

+#### endTransaction(self,tick,sites)

+Terminates a transaction

+#### commit(self,tick,sites)

+Commits all operations carried out by the transaction to the database
 ### Checks for Input Processing
 #### findAlive(variable,sites)
 Finds all alive sites at which "variable" is present.